yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/alerts-monitoring/anywhere-metrics.md

 ### Per process

-Per process metrics provide details about the distribution of resources among YBA agents, and is currently available only from cloud providers (AWS, GCP, and Azure).
+Per process metrics provide details about the distribution of resources among YBA agents, and is currently available for universes deployed on [cloud providers](../../configure-yugabyte-platform/aws/) or [on-premises](../../configure-yugabyte-platform/on-premises/).
 The metrics presented are not intended for alert purposes, but they can be used when examining alerts on other metrics.

 | Graph | Description | Example |
 | :------------------------------------ | ------------------------------------------------------------ | -------------------------------- |